 The appliance is designed to function in a closed loop (minimum) 12 PSI System.
 Never let the appliance operate without a minimum of 10 PSI water pressure, this assures that the heat exchanger can be completely purged of air, failure to do so could cause damage.
-It is important to note that the appliance is flow dependent for proper efficiency and life expectancy; therefore, primary-secondary piping or use of a low loss header design is always recommended.
-Each appliance should have an Air Eliminator, which will remove air from the Hydronic System.
+It is important to note that the appliance is flow dependent for proper efficiency and life expectancy; therefore, primary-secondary piping or use of a low loss header design is always recommended, as shown in the Figure 5-1 below.
+Each appliance should have an Air Eliminator, in addition to the heat exchanger mounted air vent, which will remove air from the Hydronic System.
 Always follow good piping practices.
 Observe minimum 1" clearance to combustibles around all uninsulated hot water pipes, or when openings around pipes are not protected by non-combustible materials.
-On an appliance installed above the level of the highest heat transfer device, some state and local codes require a low water cut off device at the time of installation by the installer.
+On an appliance installed above the level of the highest heat transfer device, some state and local codes require a low water cut off device at the time of installation bu the installer.
 A water flow switch is provided as standard and will take the place of a low water cut-off.
 If the appliance supplies hot water to heating coils in air handler units, flow control valves or other devices must be installed to prevent gravity circulation of boiler water in the coils during the cooling cycle.

 Basic piping connection steps are listed below.
-A drawing, specific to your application can be obtained from your distributor or the Manufacturer, which will guide you through proper installation of the appliance.
+A drawing, specific to your application can be obtained from your distributor or the Manufacturer, which will quide you through proper installation of the appliance.

-- 1) Pipe properly, in accordance with generally accepted piping principals or the Manufacturers specific documents. - 2) Connect system return to the pipe entering the appliance. - 3) Connect system supply to the pipe leaving the appliance containing the Relief Valve. - 4) Install Drain Valve on system supply.
+- 1) Pipe properly, in accordance with generally accepted piping principals or the Manufacturers specific documents. - 2) Connect system return to the pipe entering the appliance closest to the back.
+Use factory supplied gaskets.
+DO NOT over tighten.
+Hand tighten over through nut and then an additional 1/4 turn. - 3) Connect system supply to the pipe leaving the appliance containing the Relief Valve. - 4) Install Drain Valve on system supply.